bibanon/bibanon/Denko.md

-The (less than heartwarming) story of how a [[NEET]] who knows next to nothing about love overcomes his shyness and gets a beautiful loving girlfriend with the help of [[fellow 2channers|2channel]].
-It's a spiritual sequel to [[Densha Otoko]]; though more like a darker deconstruction.
+The (less than heartwarming) story of how a NEET who knows next to nothing about love overcomes his shyness and gets a beautiful loving girlfriend with the help of [[fellow 2channers|2channel]].
+At least in theory.

+It's a spiritual sequel to [[Densha Otoko]]; but it is definitely a much darker deconstruction.
+You will be wincing for the train wreck ahead.
+And you will find ways to fear that retched emoticon.

+(´･ω･`)

 Along the way, he learns about hamsters, spaghetti, and how to write the perfect love letter.
 But there are a few things that the NEET just doesn't learn...